rage/java-programming/data/part-9/1-inheritance.md

 <!-- Luokkamäärittely `public class Moottori extends Osa` kertoo että luokka `Moottori` perii luokan `Osa` toiminnallisuuden.
 Luokassa `Moottori` määritellään oliomuuttuja `moottorityyppi`. -->

-The class definition `public class Engine extends part` indicates that the class `Engine` inherits the functionality of the class `Part`.
+The class definition `public class Engine extends Part` indicates that the class `Engine` inherits the functionality of the class `Part`.
 We also define an object variable `engineType` in the class `Engine`.

 <!-- Moottori-luokan konstruktori on mielenkiintoinen.
 Konstruktorin ensimmäisellä rivillä on avainsana `super`, jolla kutsutaan yliluokan konstruktoria.
 Kutsu `super(tunnus, valmistaja, kuvaus)` kutsuu luokassa `Osa` määriteltyä konstruktoria `public Osa(String tunnus, String valmistaja, String kuvaus)`, jolloin yliluokassa määritellyt oliomuuttujat saavat arvonsa.
 Tämän jälkeen oliomuuttujalle `moottorityyppi` asetetaan siihen liittyvä arvo. -->

-The constructor of the Motor class is worth some interest.
+The constructor of the Engine class is worth some interest.
 On its first line we use the keyword `super` to call the constructor of the superclass.
 The call `super(identifier, manufacturer, description)` calls the constructor `public Part(String identifier, String manufacturer, String description)` which is defined in the class Part.
 Through this process the object variables defined in the superclass are initiated with their initial values.
 After calling the superclass constructor we also set the proper value for the object variable `engineType`.

 <!-- *Kutsu on hieman samankaltainen kuin `this`-kutsu konstruktorissa; this-kutsulla kutsutaan tämän luokan konstruktoria, super-kutsulla yliluokan konstruktoria.
 Mikäli konstruktorissa käytetään yliluokan konstruktoria, eli konstruktorissa on `super`-kutsu, tulee `super`-kutsun olla `this`-kutsun lailla konstruktorin ensimmäisellä rivillä.* -->